Online reports Terms and Conditions

 4. Variation/Termination of the Service

-4.3 The level of access to the service may change, and it is the responsibility of the individual/group of dentists to authorise the change and advise Practitioner Services, via submission of an updated access form.
+The reports you require access to may change, and it is the responsibility of the account holder/authoriser to advise Practitioner Services, via submission of an updated access form or via email if appropriate.
 This would include:

 5. Duration of Access

-6.1 The eSchedules service is only available over a secure NHS N3 or SWAN connection.
-If you do not have an N3/SWAN connection, please contact the Practitioner Services Dental Helpdesk on 0131 275 6300 to find out how to apply for one.
+Access to online reporting is via the Business Objects web site which is only available over a secure SWAN connection.
+If you do not have a SWAN connection, please contact the Practitioner Services Dental Helpdesk on 0131 275 6300 to find out how to apply for one.

-If you have an N3/SWAN connection you will already have read and agreed to The Code and Practice for Connection of Dental Practices (PDF, 130kb) and you will have confirmed that you have understood and comply with the content of that code of connection.
+If you have a SWAN connection you will already have read and agreed to The Code and Practice for Connection of Dental Practices (PDF, 130kb) and you will have confirmed that you have understood and comply with the content of that code of connection.

 7. Security and Confidentiality

-7.1 The eSchedules service is hosted from NHS National Services Scotland’s secure data centre(s) located in Scotland and is only accessible over the secure N3 or SWAN networks.
+The online reporting service is hosted from NHS National Services Scotland’s secure data centre(s) located in Scotland and is only accessible over the secure SWAN network.

-The web services used within eSchedules use HTTPS (Hypertext Transfer Protocol Secure) with SSL (Secure Sockets Layer encryption).
+The web services used within online reporting use HTTPS (Hypertext Transfer Protocol Secure) with SSL (Secure Sockets Layer encryption).

-7.2 When you register you will receive two e-mails from ‘email@example.com’.
-One email containing your user name; DIS username, and the second email containing your temporary password; DIS: password.
+When you register you will receive two e-mails from firstname.lastname@example.org One email containing your username; DIS username, and the second email containing your temporary password; DIS: password.

 You will be required to create a permanent password.

-7.4 You must not disclose your security details to any other person, or record your security details in any way that may result in them becoming known to another person.
+You must not disclose your security details to any other person or record your security details in any way that may result in them becoming known to another person.

-8.1 If your level of access changes as detailed in section 4 and that change results in you losing access to online reports, you can request these from the eSchedule contact within the practice in the first instance.
+If you are unable to access your reports, you can request these from the eSchedule contact within the practice in the first instance.